 Course development and recruitment of qualified instructors is ongoing in the School of Continuing Education and Workforce Development.
 We are actively seeking to fill the noncredit positions listed here; however, new courses are always being considered with an eye to potential demand, quality, cost and availability of facilities.

-All continuing education instructors are part-time, appointed for a specific teaching assignment, and salary will depend upon the nature of the course, your qualifications and experience, and the length of the course.
+All continuing education instructors are part time and appointed for a specific teaching assignment.
+Salaries depend upon the nature of the course, your qualifications and experience, and the length of the course.
 Most noncredit courses range in length from two to 80 hours in multiple session formats and locations, including off-campus and online.
-If you are interested in teaching noncredit classes at AACC, complete the Employment Application for CEWD Adjunct Faculty and submit by fax or mail:
+If you are interested in teaching noncredit classes at AACC, visit our Adjunct Faculty page to view positions and apply.

 AACC’s Financial Aid office oversees jobs available for students with and without financial need.